ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

-Now that you have created the Prometheus namespace you can install the Prometheus operator, this will install also a Grafana instance and it will be embed with the StackGres UI automatically using the `grafana.autoEmbed=true` as shown later in the SG operator install.
+Now that you have created the Prometheus namespace you can install the Prometheus operator, this will install also a Grafana instance and it will be embedded with the StackGres UI automatically using the `grafana.autoEmbed=true` as will be shown later in the SG operator install.

 Helm will take care of the necessary steps in Prometheus Operator deployment.